-Today's UV index in Punta Cana, Dominican Republic will be up to 11.4, indicating a extreme level of sun exposure for the average person.
+Today's UV index in Punta Cana, Dominican Republic will be up to 10.7, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Punta Cana is usually very high, often ranging from 8 to 12, meaning the sun's rays are strong most of the year.
 It is strongest around midday and during the summer months.